 This work presents the concept of an agenda.
 An agenda gives guidance on how to perform a specific software development activity.
 Whereas concrete agendas are very much oriented on the activity to be supported, the general concept of an agenda is not specialized to a programming paradigm such as object-orientedness or an activity such as software design, as is the case for design patterns and architectural styles.
 Agendas can be used for structuring quite different activities and in different contexts.
-We have set up and used agendas that support requirements engineering, specification acquisition, software design using architectural styles, and developing code from specifications [Hei97].
+We have set up and used agendas that support requirements engineering, specification acquisition, software design using architectural styles, object-oriented analysis and design, and developing code from specifications [8].